hackclub/hackclub/workshops/weather_app/README.md

 });
 ```

-In the above function, the input of the user is stored in the `const Input`.
-After the user presses enter(whose keycode is `13`) we will send the value
+In the above function, the input of the user is stored in the `const Input` by using `document.getElementById`.The `getElementById()` method returns the element that has the ID attribute with the specified value.

-to the new function `getWeather` which we will create to get the weather details from the API.
+After the user presses enter(whose keycode is `13`) we will send the value to the new function `getWeather` which we will create to get the weather details from the API.
+The `addEventListener()` method attaches an event handler to the specified element.

 Also, we will store the date in a `const date` using the `moment.js` format mentioned in the docs.